Dobiasd/articles/creating_a_replacement_for_the_switch_statement_in_cpp_that_also_works_for_strings.md

             defer(say, "wat?"));
 ```

-This reads not that bad.
-At least we can now talk to our awesome AI for hours.
+This reads not *that* bad.
+We need to write `defer` but we do not need `break` statements any more, which can accidentally be forgotten easily in usual `switch` blocks.
+But the most important thing is we can now talk to our awesome AI for hours.

 What do you think about it?
 I would be happy to read your comments in the [reddit discussion](https://www.reddit.com/r/programming/todo).